Israeli hospital: 2 killed, 8 wounded in Tel Aviv shooting

 Israel's Magen David Adom emergency service said it received reports of a shooting at “several scenes” around downtown Tel Aviv.
 It said it had evacuated six people to the nearby Ichilov hospital.
 The hospital said two people had died and that it was treating another eight who were wounded.

-At least one shooting took place on Dizengoff Street, a central thoroughfare and popular weekend hangout.
+At least one shooting took place on Dizengoff Street, a central thoroughfare.
 Police urged people to avoid the area.

 Dizengoff Street has been the scene of several deadly attacks over the years.
 Most recently, an Arab citizen of Israel shot and killed two Israelis and wounded several others on the street in January 2016.